-- (1) This Part applies to - a) the last person to pack honey that is intended for sale for human consumption in a package that comes into immediate contact with the honey; and - b) any person who is exporting honey (other than a person who is exporting the honey to a country in which a lower maximum level has been specified in a overseas market access requirement issued under section 60 of the Animal Products Act 1999). - (2) A person must undertake at least one of the options contained in any of clauses 2.3 to 2.7, but undertaking an option contained in any of clauses 2.3 to 2.7 does not abrogate the possibility of a prosecution under the Food Act 1981 or Food Act 2014.
+- (1) This Part applies to the last person to pack honey that is intended for sale for human consumption, in a package that comes into immediate contact with the honey. - (2) A person must undertake at least one of the options contained in any of clauses 2.3 to 2.7, but undertaking an option contained in any of clauses 2.3 to 2.7 does not abrogate the possibility of a prosecution under the Food Act 1981 or Food Act 2014.

-2.2 Beekeeper Requirements
+2.2 Beekeeper requirements

-- (1) A beekeeper who supplies honey to a person described in clause 2.1 (1) a) or b) must - a) maintain the records necessary to enable the person that he or she is supplying to demonstrate compliance with this standard; and - b) provide a written statement when requested to do so in accordance with clauses 2.3 to 2.7. - (2) Where the beekeeper is also the person described in clause 2.1 (1) a) or b) equivalent records must be kept to demonstrate compliance with this standard.
+- (1) A beekeeper who supplies honey to a person described in clause 2.1(1) must: - a) maintain the records necessary to enable the person that he or she is supplying to demonstrate compliance with this Standard; and - b) provide a written statement when requested to do so in accordance with clauses 2.3 to 2.7. - (2) Where the beekeeper is also the person described in clause 2.1(1) equivalent records must be kept to demonstrate compliance with this Standard.